kingychiu/target-permutation-importances/README.md

 Raw result data are in [`benchmarks/results`](https://github.com/kingychiu/target-permutation-importances/tree/main/benchmarks/results).

 <details>
     <summary>Binary Classification Results with RandomForest</summary>

+built-in: The baseline, it is the built-in importances from the model.

 | dataset                                         | importances  | feature_reduction | test_f1          |
 |-------------------------------------------------|--------------|-------------------|---------------------|